How to Make a Deathly Hallows Wreath

 Loosely wrap floral wire around the top of the branches to keep them all together.
 Be careful with this step as the branches are fragile and can easily break.

-Use twine to wrap the ends of the branches together.
+Wrap the ends of the branches together with twine.
 I used about 24″ of twine for each section.
 Tie the twine in a knot and use a small bit of hot glue to secure the knot so it doesn’t come undone.

-Note: I snipped off the floral wire around the top ends of the branches after I wrapped each section with twine.
-I left the floral wire that was tightly wrapped at the bottom of the branches, as it was completely covered by the twine.
+Note: After wrapping each section with twine, I snipped off the floral wire around the top ends of the branches.
+I left the tightly wrapped floral wire at the bottom of the branches, as it was completely covered by the twine.

 Attach the triangle branches on top of the grapevine wreath.